Vidi0/scratch-io/README.md

 1. Reading the game executable from the [itch.io manifest](https://docs.itch.ovh/itch/master/integrating/manifest.html)
 2. Reporting game playtime to the itch.io servers
 3. Ability to update and verify games packed with [butler](https://itch.io/docs/butler/)

+## 📝 License

+**scratch-io** is released under the GPL-3.0-or-later license.
+This project uses many third-party crates; their licenses are listed in `LICENSE-THIRD-PARTY.html`.